aws-samples/aws-systems-manager-database-voice-commands/README.md

     * AmazonSSMFullAccess

-1. You have to create an IAM role that will be associated with the RDS "sample" database created in this demo.
+1. Create an IAM role that will be associated with the RDS "sample" database created in this demo.
 Here the policies needed:
     * AmazonRDSEnhancedMonitoringRole

+1. Create an IAM user with name "nopermissions" with the following characteristics:
+    * Programmatic access enabled
+    * No policies associated
+    * No groups assigned
+    * MFA authentication enabled

 1. Before submit the *.template files, you need to modify them according with the bucket you have created and the region you have chosen:
     * Substitute the string "region_to_replace" and "name_to_replace" with the name of the region you have chosen and the name of your bucket in the alexards_global.template and in the alexards_compute.template